Updated

 In theory, MDLs end by sending each lawsuit back to the court from which it came, where it would then go to trial.

 Increasingly, though, MDLs have included settlement negotiations.
 To further those negotiations, MDLs conduct bellwether trials.
 These trials take representative cases from the MDL and take them through a jury trial.
-The success or failure of the bellwether trials then influences the settlement negotiation.
+The success or failure of the bellwether trials then influences the settlement negotiation.5

-If the claims made by the victims in TDF lawsuits are true, the payout is likely to be substantial.
+If the claims made by the victims in TDF lawsuits are true, the Truvada lawsuit payout is likely to be substantial.
 This is because of the profits that TDF drugs have made Gilead Sciences, Inc. and the potential for punitive damages being assessed against the company.

-- bone mineral density loss,
+- bone mineral density loss / bone density loss,

 - bone injuries,